A comprehensive camping safari into South Africa, Lesotho and Swaziland, starting in Johannesburg and ending in Cape Town, South Africa.

 Then, we visit the Panorama Route, driving into one of the most scenic parts of South Africa.
 Travelling along the Panorama Route we stop to admire the spectacular views from God's Window, looking out over the Lowveld to the distant mountains along the Mozambique border.
 We also stop to view Bourke’s Luck Potholes - peculiar rock features created by water erosion over decades.
 Our drive takes us along Blyde River Canyon, one of the largest vegetated canyons in the world.

-From the scenic splendours of the Panorama Route we return to our safari camp in Kruger.
+From the scenic splendours of the Panorama Route, we return to our safari camp in Kruger Park.

 We head to the Nyonyane Mountains in the northwest region of Swaziland, where Mlilwane Wildlife Sanctuary is located.
 This beautiful reserve lies in the "Valley of Heaven" or Ezulwini Valley and is known for its idyllic setting.
 Covering 4 560 hectares of open grassland plains and towering mountains, this is the oldest protected area in Swaziland.